devli-dev/First-website----Password-Checker/README.md

-# First-website -- Password-Checker
+Password Checker Website

-A simple "website" that checks your password for security.
-NOTE: Made with some help :D
+A simple beginner web project that checks password strength using HTML and JavaScript.

+This project was made to learn:
+- basic HTML
+- basic JS

+NOTE: This is a learning project and not meant for real password security.

+- devli :)